ICJ to decide on emergency measures in Israel-Gaza genocide case Friday

 It argued that provisional measures are necessary “to protect against further, severe and irreparable harm to the rights of the Palestinian people under the Genocide Convention, which continue to be violated with impunity”.

+South Africa filed nine injunctions to the court.
+Among them are the demand for an order that would direct Israel to suspend all military operations in Gaza, as well as a separate one that would direct Israel to facilitate and not impede the delivery of humanitarian aid into Gaza.

+“How the court addresses these two requests, if it decides to indicate provisional measures at all, is what to really look out for on Friday,” Michael Becker, a former legal officer at the ICJ, told Al Jazeera.

-If the ICJ does decide on issuing emergency measures, it is not bound to order exactly the actions South Africa requested.
+The court is not bound to order exactly the actions South Africa requested but can formulate the provisional measures it deems most appropriate.

 Such measures are intended to prevent a dispute from getting worse while the court looks at the full case, which could take several years.